developer-zebra/developer-zebra-site/src/devicetracker-onprem/3-0/guide/setup/index.md

 This allows Device Tracker On-Prem to run each time the server restarts regardless of the user logged in.
 -->

-##Client Install & Setup
+## Client Install & Setup

 Install Device Tracker On-Prem client on the supported Zebra device to register the device and transmit data to the server.
 The device must be connected to the same network as the server.
 Client install and setup can be accomplished either manually or remotely with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management) system.

-###Client Installation
+### Client Installation

+Device Tracker On-Prem 2.3.1 or earlier cannot be upgraded to 3.0.
+Prior versions must be [uninstalled](./#clientuninstallation) before installing Device Tracker 3.0.

-Steps for client installation on the device, which may be performed either manually or with an EMM (Enterprise Mobile Management):
+<p>Steps for client installation on the device, which may be performed either manually or with an EMM (Enterprise Mobile Management):</p>

 1. Download Device Tracker On-Prem client from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software.html).
 Extract the files:<br>
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• DTRKClient.apk<br>